kteender/kteender.github.io/rates.md

 Basic sound design and royalty-free music is included.
 Alternatively, if you have music or voiceover/dialogue, I will animate to it.
 My primary factor in determining an estimate for animation is the complexity of the sequential storytelling in the project, not the number of seconds.

 An idea has multiple routes by which it can be visually communicated.
-I am happy to chat with you to find methods to visually communicate your idea that are in your budget.
+I am happy to chat with you to find methods to visually communicate your idea that are in your budget. -->

 For a quote, contact me at <a href="mailto:kt@ktcg.art?subject=contact from KTCG ART">kt@ktcg.art</a>.
+If you have something unique in mind, don't hesistate to contact me!